Manromen/styleguide-cpp/README.md

 It is worth reiterating a few of the guidelines that you might forget if you are used to the prevalent Windows style:

 * Do not use Hungarian notation (for example, naming an integer iNum).
-Use the appcom naming conventions, including the .cpp extension for source files.
+Use the rgpaul naming conventions, including the .cpp extension for source files.
 * Windows defines many of its own synonyms for primitive types, such as DWORD, HANDLE, etc. It is perfectly acceptable, and encouraged, that you use these types when calling Windows API functions.
 Even so, keep as close as you can to the underlying C++ types.
 For example, use `const TCHAR *` instead of `LPCTSTR`.
 * When compiling with Microsoft Visual C++, set the compiler to warning level 3 or higher, and treat all warnings as errors.
 * In fact, do not use any nonstandard extensions, like `#pragma` and `__declspec`, unless you absolutely must.
 Using `__declspec(dllimport)` and `__declspec(dllexport)` is allowed; however, you must use them through macros such as `DLLIMPORT` and `DLLEXPORT`, so that someone can easily disable the extensions if they share the code.